William Sutton (hotelier)

 Over time Lord Street grew, with the hotel anchoring the southern end, helping to create its own more respectable address.

-Nowadays, the town of 93,000 still pays tribute to its founder with a notable plaque set in a cornerstone at Duke Street/Lord Street, along with a hotel just off the corner which bears the name Dukes Folly Hotel.
+Nowadays, the town of 93,000 still pays tribute to its founder with a notable plaque made up of two stone tablets set in a cornerstone at Duke Street/Lord Street.
+One tablet was taken from the wall of Sutton's original hotel, while the other was made in 1860 shortly after the hotel was demolished, both being mounted on a square memorial plinth, topped by a lamp post.
+This memorial stood close to the corner of the site of the hotel, and would today have been near the middle of the present roundabout.
+The tablets were re-sited to create the present memorial when the road layout was remodelled in the early 20th century.
+Around the corner in Duke Street is a hotel dating from 1861 which bears the name Dukes Folly Hotel.
 His own later life is uncertain.
 It is understood that William "Duke" Sutton, who died on May 22, 1840, aged 88, actually ended his life in Lancaster gaol for debtors – "on the fiddle or just fiddling?", as someone supposedly expressed it at the time.
 He is buried in St Cuthberts Church, (Churchtown).